-Revealed alongside the Nokia 7.2 and a range of semi-smart feature phones at IFA 2019, the Nokia 6.2 is the Finnish company’s latest mid-range smartphone.
-Combining a high-quality display with “timeless Nordic design”, a decent triple-camera setup and multiple OS upgrades, the Nokia 6.2 has the potential to be amongst the best mid-range smartphones available right now.
+Revealed alongside the Nokia 7.2 and a range of semi-smart feature phones back at IFA 2019, the Nokia 6.2 is the Finnish company’s latest budget smartphone.
+Combining a high-quality display with “timeless Nordic design”, a triple-camera setup and multiple OS upgrades, the £199/$249 Nokia 6.2 looks to offer great value for money.

 The Nokia 6.2 features a similar design to that of its slightly more expensive sibling, the Nokia 7.2.
 It features what Nokia calls “timeless Nordic design” and while that sounds a lot like marketing speak to us, we can confirm that the smartphone does look sleek – although it’s a bit of a fingerprint magnet.

 That’s thanks in part due to the glass front and rear, and in particular, the lack of the light-refracting finish featured on the Nokia 7.2.
 In addition to adding a unique shimmer to the smartphone, the finish helped hide some of the fingerprint marks.
-With a plain glass rear, it’s much easier to spot marks, especially if handled with dirty mitts, and we found the rear would become covered in smudges after only a couple of minutes of use.
-See the below side-by-side image of the Nokia 6.2 and Nokia 7.2 to see what we mean.
+With a plain glass rear it’s much easier to spot marks, especially if handled with dirty mitts, and we found the rear would become covered in smudges after only a couple of minutes of use.

 It’s a small issue, but one for consumers with a focus on cleanliness to consider.

 It’s a lightweight phone due to the use of a polymer composite that Nokia claims is twice as strong as standard polycarbonate while being half the weight of standard aluminium.
-It does make the phone feel cheaper compared to mid-range smartphones with an aluminium frame, but it’s certainly lightweight in the hand at 180g.
+It does make the phone feel cheaper compared to other budget smartphones, but it’s certainly nice in the hand at 180g.

 Other key design features of the Nokia 6.2 include a USB-C port, 3.5mm headphone jack, a dedicated Google Assistant button and, most importantly, the coveted LED notification light to gently alert you of new notifications.
 The only annoyance with the Google Assistant button is that you can’t remap it – it’s either Google Assistant or nothing, and that seems a bit limiting.

-Beneath the premium display is where the mid-range price-tag begins to shine through, offering a Qualcomm Snapdragon 636 CPU with either 3- or 4GB of RAM depending on the variant you opt for.
+Beneath the premium display is where the budget price-tag begins to shine through, offering a rather lacklustre Qualcomm Snapdragon 636 CPU with either 3- or 4GB of RAM depending on the variant you opt for.
 It’s a similar story with storage too, with either 32- or 64GB available, although this can be expanded via microSD card.

 Battery life is an area where Nokia generally excels, and that trend looks to continue with the Nokia 6.2.
 It boasts a 3500mAh non-removable battery that the company claims will provide two days of usage per charge with average use, and while I found that it couldn’t quite hit the two-day mark, it can certainly last longer than 24 hours.
 It does technically support Qualcomm Quick Charge, but it’s capped at a rather disappointing 10W, only providing 32 percent of charge in half an hour in our tests.

 Triple camera setup on a budget

-While it might not feature the same Zeiss Optics and 48Mp snapper as the slightly more expensive Nokia 7.2, the Nokia 6.2 still offers the same trio of cameras on the rear – a standard 16Mp camera, an 8Mp 118-degree ultra-wide lens and a 5Mp depth sensor to improve the quality and accuracy of Portrait imagery, and offers a maximum [email protected] on the video front.
+While it might not feature the same Zeiss Optics and 48Mp snapper as the slightly more expensive Nokia 7.2, the Nokia 6.2 offers a similar trio of cameras on the rear – a standard 16Mp camera, an 8Mp 118-degree ultra-wide lens and a 5Mp depth sensor to improve the quality and accuracy of Portrait imagery, and offers a maximum [email protected] on the video front.
 On the front of the phone, you’ll find a fairly standard single 8Mp selfie camera capable of recording [email protected] video.

-As well as standard photo and video modes, the Nokia 6.2 features a range of shooting modes including a Portrait mode with HDR and low-light support and a dedicated Night Mode that intelligently adjusts the number of exposures taken depending on whether the smartphone is attached to a tripod or handheld.
+As well as standard photo and video modes, the Nokia 6.2 features a handful of shooting modes including a Portrait mode with HDR support and a dedicated Night Mode that intelligently adjusts the number of exposures taken depending on whether the smartphone is attached to a tripod or handheld.

-Combine that with noise removal algorithms, anti-ghosting tech a claim that it’ll work in environments as dark as 0.1 lux, and you’ve potentially got a great low-light camera – although that’s nearly impossible to test in a brightly lit hands-on area, so it’s something we’ll put to the test once we get a sample back to Tech Advisor towers.
+Combine that with noise removal algorithms, anti-ghosting tech a claim that it’ll work in environments as dark as 0.1 lux, and you’ve got a great low-light camera – on paper, anyway.
+In reality, it’s not quite as impressive. yes, it does capture an impressive amount of light for a budget-friendly smartphone, but the details and textures are largely soft.

 Android 10 ready

 The Nokia 6.2 ships with a refreshingly clean version of Android 9 Pie and will continue to receive security updates for three years, but that’s not all.
-Nokia claims it’s ready for the Android 10 upgrade, and that we should see it appear on the 6.2 in the coming months, although an exact release date is yet to be confirmed.
+At launch, Nokia claimed it was ready for the Android 10 upgrade, and that we should see it appear on the 6.2 in the coming months, although that update hasn’t appeared as of March 2020.

-What’s even better is that Nokia has guaranteed not one but two OS upgrades, further future-proofing the mid-range smartphone.
+What’s even better is that Nokia has guaranteed not one but two OS upgrades, further future-proofing the budget-friendly smartphone.